apache/royale-docs/features/actionscript/abstract-classes.md

 Checking whether a class is abstract happens at compile-time only.
 However, by using reflection APIs, a developer could potentially gain access to an abstract class and instantiate it at run-time without errors.

-If a SWC library contains classes with abstract classes, applications using that library must also enable abstract classes before the compiler will enforce any restrictions.
+If a SWC library contains abstract classes, applications using that library must also enable abstract classes before the compiler will enforce any restrictions.

 Other ActionScript compilers, such as the one in the [Apache Flex SDK](https://flex.apache.org/){:target='_blank'}, may not recognize or enforce private constructors.
 Attemping to pass source code or SWC libraries that contain classes with private constructors to another compiler may result in compile-time errors or unexpected behavior at run-time.
-In other words, to write 100% portable ActionScript code that works with any compiler, you should avoid using abstract classes and any of Royale's other [extensions to the ActionScript language](features/as3#new-actionscript-language-features-in-royale).
+In other words, to write 100% portable ActionScript code that works with any compiler, avoid using abstract classes and any of Royale's other [extensions to the ActionScript language](features/as3#new-actionscript-language-features-in-royale).